 Another thing I do daily is watch them take a bath.
 In fact, I consider it a duty as well as a pleasure, ever since I heard Katy shout, before closing the bathroom door and getting in the water, ‘Where is Astra?’
 Well, from then on, it is my firm belief that she cannot take a bath without me.
 The trouble is that from the time the water starts running until the time I get upstairs the door might already be shut.
 That is when I need to make a racket, hurtle myself against the door, scratch it until I am heard and let in.
-Often someone might come to my help and shout ‘Open up!
+Often someone might come to my help and shout, ‘Open up.
 Astra ‘la piastra’ wants to come in.’

 As soon as the door opens, I run headlong inside.
 I take my place on the edge of the tub and watch and listen in fascination.
 The swish and vacillation of the water make my eyes dance up and down, their arms and legs do movements I do not see done in other rooms, the small splashes of soap on my fur drive me crazy.
 They go all over the place and I cannot catch any of them.
 One day a big soapy flake landed on my nose.
 Katy laughed and I stood still feeling the wet descending on my whiskers.
 I never thought water could be so inviting.